Three ways to cover a graph: Results

 \subsection{Planar and Outerplanar Graphs}

-Determining maximum covering numbers of (bipartite) planar graphs and outerplanar graphs enjoys a certain popularity as demonstrated by the variety of citations in Table~\ref{table:1}.
-We add three new results to the list.
+Determining maximum covering numbers of (bipartite) planar graphs and outerplanar graphs enjoys a certain popularity, as demonstrated by the variety of citations in Table~\ref{table:1}.
+We add three easy new results to the list.

-\begin{theorem} The star arboricity of bipartite planar graphs is at most $4$. \end{theorem} \begin{proof} Every bipartite planar graph can be represented as the contact graph of vertical and horizontal line segments in the plane~\cite{deF-94}.
-Color the edges with four colors depending on whether they are realized by an upper, lower, left, or right end-point of a segment.
-It is easy to see, that this yields a partition of the edges into four star forests. \end{proof}

-\begin{corollary} The local star arboricity of planar graphs and bipartite planar graphs is at most $4$ and $3$, respectively. \end{corollary} \begin{proof} As mentioned in Section~\ref{subsec:star} the arboricity $a(G)$ of every graph $G$ equals $\max_{S\subseteq V(G)}\lceil\frac{|E[S]|}{|S|}\rceil$~\cite{Nas-64}.
-From this easily follows that every planar graph and planar bipartite graph has arboricity at most~$3$ and~$2$, respectively.
-Now the statement follows from Theorem~\ref{thm:starorient} and $p(G) \leq a(G)$. \end{proof}
+\begin{corollary} The star arboricity of bipartite planar graphs is at most $4$.
+The local star arboricity of planar graphs and bipartite planar graphs is at most $4$ and at most $3$, respectively. \end{corollary} \begin{proof} As mentioned in Section~\ref{subsec:star}, the arboricity $a(H)$ of every graph $H$ can be expressed as $\max_{S\subseteq V(H)}\left\lceil\frac{|E[S]|}{|S|-1}\right\rceil$~\cite{Nas-64}.
+By Euler's Formula every planar graph has at most $3V(H)-6$ edges and every bipartite planar graph has at most $2V(H)-4$ edges and clearly both classes are closed under taking subgraphs.
+Together it follows that every planar graph has arboricity at most~$3$ and every planar bipartite graph has arboricity at most~$2$.
+With this, the statement about global star arboricity follows since we have $\sa(H)\leq 2a(H)$ by~\cite{Alo-92}.
+The statements about local arboricity follow since we have $\lsa(H)\leq a(H)+1$ by Theorem~\ref{thm:starorient}. \end{proof}

-The only question mark in Table~\ref{table:1} concerns the local track-number of planar graphs.
-Scheinerman and West~\cite{Sch-83} show that the interval-number of planar graphs is at most~$3$, but this is verified with a cover that is not injective.
-On the other hand, there are bipartite planar graphs with track-number~$4$~\cite{Gon-09}.
-However by Theorem~\ref{thm:star-bip-planar} and Theorem~\ref{thm:tl-stw-upper} every bipartite planar graph and every planar graph of treewidth at most~$3$ has local track-number at most~$3$.
+The only question mark in Table~\ref{table:1} concerns the local track number of planar graphs.
+Scheinerman and West~\cite{Sch-83} show that the interval number of planar graphs is at most~$3$, but this is verified with a cover that is not injective.
+On the other hand, there are bipartite planar graphs with track number~$4$~\cite{Gon-09}.
+However by Corollary~\ref{cor:loc-star-planar} and Theorem~\ref{thm:tl-stw-upper} every bipartite planar graph and every planar graph of tree-width at most~$3$ has local track number at most~$3$.
+We believe that there are planar graphs with local track number $4$, but the following remains open: